FAQ

 Partnerships/ Collaborations

-I-State technology is developed primarily as a high energy cell for e-mobility applications.
-The main focus of Innolith is EV car manufacturing.
-Industrial, marine, UAM, aerospace, mining and 2-3 wheelers would be other suitable applications for I-State as well.
-In general, any industry with higher performance, lower cost & higher safety requirements can benefit from I-State, as we break through the barriers of existing Li-ion battery cells.
+I-STATE technology is available and ready for industrialization and future mass-production in two types as a high-energy cell and a high-power cell for e-mobility applications.
+The main focus of Innolith is BEV car manufacturing.
+Industrial, marine, UAM, aerospace, mining and 2-3 wheelers would be other suitable applications for I-STATE as well.
+In general, any industry with higher performance, lower cost, higher safety and recyclability requirements can benefit from I-STATE, as we break through the barriers of existing Li-ion battery cells.

 Innolith is open to a licensing model negotiations with the first partner companies.
-The ultimate goal of Innolith is to become a battery cell manufacturer and supply its technology to Auto OEMs and across other industries.
+Interested parties are invited to reach out to the business development team of Innolith using this website contact form.
+The terms of a license agreement are designed to protect licensees from a potential conflict of interest with Innolith if and when the company goes into its own production.
+The ultimate goal of Innolith is to become a battery cell manufacturer jointly with its partners and supply I-STATE battery cells to Auto OEMs and across other industries.
 Innolith is seeking technology development and industrialization partners in order to speed up commercialization of the newly developed technology.

-I-State allows application of many advanced materials not limited to Li-Metal, LFMP and Mn-rich.
-High voltage stability and exceptional conductivity at various temperatures make I-State an ideal platform to the use of next-generation cathode materials that cannot be even tested with the conventional Li-ion.
+I-STATE allows application of many advanced materials, including but not limited to Li-Metal (anode-free), LFMP, LNMO and Mn-rich NMC.
+High voltage stability and exceptional conductivity at various temperatures make I-STATE an ideal platform to the use of next-generation cathode materials that cannot be even tested with the conventional Li-ion.

 Sustainability

-I-State is the world first battery cell technology with fully recyclable electrolyte salt and solvent in addition to the traditional cathode and anode materials.
+I-STATE is the world’s first battery cell technology with fully recyclable electrolyte salt and solvent in addition to the traditional cathode and anode materials.
+Using less cathode metals per kWh results in lower CO2 footprint of I-STATE battery cells.

 Operations

-I-State can be produced using the state-of-the-art battery manufacturing equipment, raw materials and processes.
-Switching costs for existing manufacturers or construction of a new production site will be cost competitive with the conventional Li-ion.
+I-STATE can be produced using the existing (state-of-the-art) battery cell manufacturing equipment, raw materials and processes.
+Switching costs for existing manufacturers or a construction of a new production site will be cost competitive with the conventional Li-ion.
 There is only one piece of equipment that is different from the conventional Li-ion production process.
-It is a filling and closing unit.
+It is an electrolyte filling unit.
 Innolith has developed this piece of equipment jointly with engineering companies in Europe.
-The first industrial machine will be ready for pilot scale production by the end of 2022.
+The first industrial machine is ready to be produced for a pilot scale of production for a potential licensee of I-STATE technology or a manufacturing partner of Innolith.

 Our technology inventors – Dr. Laurent Zinck and Markus Borck – worked over 18 years, starting in 2000, in research and development of inorganic liquid electrolyte technologies.
 During those years they had worked in the multiple battery start-ups until five years ago they decided to set up their own – and Innolith was born.
 Laurent and Markus found external investors that shared their vision of the world’s universal e-mobility, enabled by a high energy battery innovation with higher safety and at lower cost.
 This vision later became our current “E-mobility freedom for all”.